What are cloth menstrual pads?

 How long can I expect a reusable cloth pad to last?

-What does it mean when they say a reusable pad is made from bamboo?
+What does it mean when a reusable pad is made from bamboo?

 Many people think of wood when they think of bamboo and wonder how it can make for a comfortable menstrual pad.
-Fortunately, bamboo is able to be made into a very soft, silky cloth fabric.
-A great thing about bamboo is that it’s very fast growing, and thus, highly renewable.
+Fortunately, bamboo can be made into a very soft, silky cloth fabric.
+A great thing about bamboo is that it’s very fast-growing, and thus, highly renewable.
 And it isn’t a target of pests, so it doesn’t have to be treated with chemicals like regular cotton crops.

 How often do I need to change my cloth pad?

-How often you’ll need to change your cloth pad is different for each person just like with disposable pads.
-Usually you will change 2 to 4 times a day.
+How often you’ll need to change your cloth pad is different for each person, just like disposable pads.
+Usually, you will change 2 to 4 times a day.
 It depends on your flow. it’s important to make sure that you change your pads regularly.
 You’ll know it’s time to switch out the pad if it starts to feel wet next to your skin.